udecode/plate/README.md

 [Slate](https://github.com/ianstormtaylor/slate/) is a completely customizable framework for building rich text editors.
 However, your codebase can quickly get complex when implementing tens of features.
-Built on top of Slate, `slate-plugins-next` enables you to use a list of configurable and extendable plugins to keep your codebase clean and easy to debug.
+Built on top of Slate, `slate-plugins` enables you to use a list of configurable and extendable plugins to keep your codebase clean and easy to debug.